jaredhocutt/openshift4-deploy/README.md

 pull_secret: ''
 ```

-Edit the variables file to contain the information specific to your
+Edit the variable file to contain the information specific to your
 environment.

 | Variable            | Required           | Default | Description                                                                                                                                                                                                                                                                                                                                                                                                                            |